 The user-friendliness of the software was an important catalyst for the launch of CNTXT.
 Foleon is easy to use and the possibilities are endless.
 This allows us to tailor content perfectly to our target group.
 Not only the message but also the look & feel.

 CNTXT is widely read among our customers and contacts.
 Items such as the language column and our translation tips are especially popular.
 Informative features such as comparisons between translation machines and other linguistic subjects also tend to score well.
 We regularly receive feedback from customers who think that CNTXT looks great.
 That’s something we are very proud of!

 It’s a fun way to connect with our target group.
-Creating the online magazine is a very satisfying process in its own right, but in the end it’s all about the customer.
-We like the idea of keeping the channels of communication open without there having to be a commercial angle; giving customers that little bit extra, bringing them good news.
+Creating a digital variant of it is a very satisfying process in its own right, but in the end, it’s all about the customer.
+We like the idea of keeping the channels of communication open without there having to be a commercial angle; giving customers that little bit extra, bringing them the good news.
 CNTXT is an ideal way to achieve these things!

 We want to fine-tune the content of CNTXT even further.
 To produce articles that are fresh, interesting and that fit the reader’s needs like a glove.
 First and foremost, CNTXT is our contact magazine, but it would be very cool if we could find ways of reaching out to a wider audience without sacrificing our core readership.

 Experiment with the various style options and explore the possibilities.
 It’s tempting to simply copy existing pages and fill them with content, but your magazine becomes so much more interesting when you shake things up a bit and vary your design from one page to the next.